telerik/xaml-docs/controls/radpropertygrid/events.md

     * **ShouldUpdateContent**: Gets or sets a boolean value that indicates whether the change of the item should force an update on the list of property definitions.

 * **AutoGeneratingPropertyDefinition**: Occurs when a property definition is being generated.
-Through the **AutoGeneratingPropertyDefinitionEventArgs**, you can access the **PropertyDefiniton** property which is of type [PropertyDefinition](https://docs.telerik.com/devtools/wpf/api/telerik.windows.controls.data.propertygrid.propertydefinition).
+Through the **AutoGeneratingPropertyDefinitionEventArgs**, you can access the **PropertyDefinition** property which is of type [PropertyDefinition](https://docs.telerik.com/devtools/wpf/api/telerik.windows.controls.data.propertygrid.propertydefinition).
 It gets or sets the property definition for each of the properties.
 You may edit the following properties of each property definition:

 	* **Binding**: Points to the data member to display/edit in the field.